Home | About Us | Contact Us | Site map

 • Creativity and artistic expression for spiritual development and upliftment

-• Mandala Art, Bhajans (devotional songs), Prabhat Samgiita (devotional music for mental expansion), Indian Classical Dance.
+• Prabhat Samgiita (devotional music for mental expansion)

 • Karma Yoga in the Bhagavad Giita: relinquishing the attachment to the fruits of our actions

 • Karma yoga is also the practice of selfless service.
-It keeps you fit and healthy, counteracts depression and gives immeasurable joy.
+It maintains physical and mental health, counteracts depression and refines your mind and heart.

 • The law of cause and effect